-How We Simulated the 2026 World Cup 10,000 Times — And What We Learned About Betting the Tournament
+How We Simulated the 2026 World Cup 10,000 Times — And What We Learned About Trading the Tournament

 A plain-English breakdown of the Monte Carlo simulation behind our World Cup predictions, Golden Boot projections, and market edge analysis.

-Every sportsbook in the world has odds on the 2026 FIFA World Cup.
-But odds are just one number — they tell you what the market thinks will happen, not what the data says should happen.
+Every prediction market and oddsboard has a price on the 2026 FIFA World Cup.
+But a price is just one number — it tells you what the market thinks will happen, not what the data says should happen.

 We wanted to go deeper.
 So we built a Monte Carlo tournament simulation that plays out the entire 2026 World Cup — all 48 teams, 104 matches, group stages, knockout rounds, penalty shootouts — and ran it 10,000 times.

 The result?
-A complete probability map of the tournament that reveals where the bookmakers are right, where they're wrong, and where smart bettors can find an edge.
+A complete probability map of the tournament that reveals where the market is right, where it's wrong, and where sharp traders can find an edge.

 What Is a Monte Carlo Simulation?